kraken-robotics/The-Kraken-Pathfinding/README.md

 ## Getting Kraken

+### Precompiled .jar

+You can download the latest stable and unstable versions of Kraken at https://packagecloud.io/PFGimenez/Kraken.

 ### Maven installation

 If you want to use this library in one of your maven project, add this to your pom.xml :